-- C. Extend the stay of each beneficiary who now holds this status.
-Check this box if the beneficiary is currently in the United States in a nonimmigrant classification and is requesting an extension of his or her stay in the same nonimmigrant classification. - Exception: If the beneficiary seeks to extend his/her stay in H1B1 Chile/Singapore or TN classification, see Item e. below. - D. Amend the stay of each beneficiary who now holds this status.
-Check this box if the beneficiary is currently in the United States in the same nonimmigrant classification and you are notifying USCIS of any material changes in the terms and conditions of employment, training or the beneficiary's eligibility as specified in the original approved petition. - E. Extend the status of a nonimmigrant classification that is based on a Free Trade Agreement.
+C. Extend the stay of each beneficiary who now holds this status.
+Check this box if the beneficiary is currently in the United States in a nonimmigrant classification and is requesting an extension of his or her stay in the same nonimmigrant classification.

+Exception: If the beneficiary seeks to extend his/her stay in H-1B1 Chile/Singapore or TN classification, see Item e. below.

+D. Amend the stay of each beneficiary who now holds this status and is not seeking additional time from their current authorized period of stay.
+Check this box if the beneficiary is currently in the United States in the same nonimmigrant classification and you are not seeking additional time from their current authorized period of stay.

+- E. Extend the status of a nonimmigrant classification that is based on a Free Trade Agreement.
 Check this box if the beneficiary is currently in the United States based on a Free Trade Agreement (H-1B1 Chile/Singapore or TN classification) and is requesting an extension of his or her stay in that same classification. - F. Change status to a nonimmigrant classification that is based on a Free Trade Agreement.
 Check this box if the beneficiary is currently in the United States in a different nonimmigrant classification and is applying to change to a nonimmigrant classification based on a Free Trade Agreement (H-1B1 Chile/Singapore or TN classification).